Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 My current development process is to commit changes on my local machine & then push it to remote.
 The remote here is usually a GitHub repo with GitHub Actions configured to trigger a suite of tests.
 And if everything passes, deploy the project to production.
 Pretty standard practice & nothing fancy over here.

 But the caveat is Heroku CLI uses `git` commands to push code to Heroku's remote.
 So, it's pretty much like pushing code to a GitHub repository.
 But, with no robust CI/CD pipelines.
-I could configure Heroku to deploy when the tests pass but it's best to stick to standard practice.
+I could configure Heroku to deploy when the tests pass On GitHub.
+But it's best to stick to standard practice & configure everything under one roof.

 Also, invoking `git` commands on a remote machine doesn't sound like a good idea.
 So, I felt sharing the techniques I use to circumvent this tricky situation is the right thing to do.